finalfantasia/ug_vk/README.md

 ## What's New

-This fork fixes a few issues that exist in the original version:
+This fork fixes a few issues that exist in the original work:

 * Allows using Ctrl-Y, instead of Ctrl-T as it no longer works in Google Chrome 4+, to toggle typing direction;
 * Implements the right way of loading the script for IE 8- when DOM is ready;